celienbonhomme/ml_project/README.md

 #### Undoing Changes

 - **git reset <file>:** Unstage a file.
-- **git reset --hard:** Discard all changes in the working directory.
 - **git revert <commit>:** Create a new commit that undoes a previous commit.